hendricius/the-sourdough-framework/README.md

 ```

 If you want to 🍞 bake all the versions including ebook variants (.pdf, .epub
-in colour and size optimized Black&White), run:
+in colour and size optimized Black&White, as well as website), run:

 ```console
 cd book/